DrDub/PAPER/README.md

 Take a look at the ``sample_notebooks`` folder for examples and the ``tests`` folder.
 The sample notebooks are rendered as HTML in https://drdub.github.io/PAPER/sample_notebooks/

+There is also a ``docs`` folder containing known issues, a detailed model explanation and slides from talks about the tool.

 ## Install